harveytriana/TspApproach/README.md

 (1) Unsafe.
 By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
 However, the application of these techniques is heterodox to normal coding in C#.
 The result in the table corresponds to long* (for int* the time is around 12.2 s).
 Read the README document in the corresponding folder for more information.

 (2) Safe.
-For standard C# code, elapse time is ~14.6 s.
+Update to .net 9.
+For standard C# code, elapse time is ~13.28 s.
 I mean by "standard" one to which extreme optimizations were not applied.
 In update 17-10-21 I used a Jagged array to replace the multidimensional array, that improved the time of C#, version without pointers (standard) by ~9%

 (3) About Python, I would like a Python expert to review the code or try a some compilation tool.
 It may be possible to write better code and improve the results.